benoitc/gunicorn/docs/source/signals.rst

 lost.
 Preloaded applications will also be reloaded.

 First, replace the old binary with a new one, then send the **USR2** signal to the master process.
-It renames its .pid file to .oldbin (e.g.
-/var/run/gunicorn.pid.oldbin), then executes a new binary, which in turn starts a new master process and the new worker processes::
+It executes a new binary whose .pid file is postfixed with .2 (e.g. /var/run/gunicorn.pid.2), which in turn starts a new master process and the new worker processes::